University of Pennsylvania

 Profile picture

-Essay by Abby
+Essay by Michael

 Prompt: Write a short thank-you note to someone you have not yet thanked and would like to acknowledge.
 (We encourage you to share this note with that person, if possible, and reflect on the experience!)
 (150-200 words)